bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		(`auto A B)

-The specialisation from `A` to `B` is, however, just allowed if `B` is knowingly a specialisation of `A`.
+The specialisation from `A` to `B` is, however, just allowed if `B` is knowingly a specialisation of `A` or if they share a common generalisation.

 The second possibility to regain partially lost type information is to provide a set of functions with the same name but each with a different type for the first parameter that all have a common generalisation type.
-A special function invocation does a dispatch by reading the actual value property that is otherwise statically known through the the type.
+A special function invocation does a dispatch by reading the actual value property that would otherwise be statically known through the type.

 A typical example is the loss of array length type information.
 Given a naive `UTF8` representation as 1-4 `Byte`s the `code-point` is computed depending on